99z/halken/README.md

 ## Known bugs
 * LCD STAT interrupt is not always fired - example of game where it doesn't work is Volley Fire
 * Sprite color palettes besides default are unimplemented
+* Some sprites that use flipping(?) aren't drawn.
+Example can be seen in Battlecity where only half of tanks are drawn.
+Unsure why this is, probably related to how I handle "transparent" sprites

 ## TODO